mnmnc/p0r/README.md

 VotingResponse
 ```

-I've used properties like `To`, `Subject`, `SenderEmailAddress` but you can customize it however you like.
+I've used properties like `To`, `Subject` and `SenderEmailAddress` but you can customize it however you like.